taranasus/TaraHUDVitureXR/WORKTRACKER.md

 - Add to the healthStats two red Icons to the left of the clock, one should show the WiFi status, the other should be just a placeholder for now

 ## Next Testing Task:
+- Move all the code for the top-left UI elements to a different file (called healthStats) or set of files and have that imported as a separate component in the main glasses_display activity.

+## Completed
-- Move all the code for the top-left UI elements to a different file (called healthStats) or set of files and have that impored as a separate component in the main glassess_display activity.
+- Move all the code for the top-left UI elements to a different file (called healthStats) or set of files and have that imported as a separate component in the main glasses_display activity.

 ## Feature Ideas:
 - Main UI interface that's always up HUD for regular outside usage.